Geek & Sundry: Legacy

 A number of former Geek & Sundry shows continued airing in other formats after leaving the network, some continuing beyond when G&S had largely ceased operating in the late 2010s.
-Additionally, several senior Legendary Digital Networks staff joined Critical Role Productions after it split in 2019, such as Ed Lopez, Rachel Romero, and Ivan van Norman who became head of their tabletop game publishing division Darrington Press.
-In addition to Critical Role itself, which remains ongoing, the new company continued airing episodes of Talks Machina until the show was retired in 2021.
-Talks role as an aftershow was replaced by 4-Sided Dive in 2022.
-By 2021, Critical Role was the highest earning channel on Twitch.
-The first campaign, which aired in its entirety during the G&S era, would receive an animated adaptation which began airing on Amazon Prime Video in 2022.
-Critical Role has also been credited with the renaissance of Dungeons & Dragons in the late 2010s, along with similar shows such as The Adventure Zone.Vampire the Masquerade: LA by Night was moved to the World of Darkness channel and received a fourth and fifth season before its conclusion in October 2021.
+Vampire the Masquerade: LA by Night was moved to the World of Darkness channel and received a fourth and fifth season before its conclusion in October 2021.
 LA by Night is also considered canon to the broader ongoing Vampire metaplot.
 Em Friedman, for Polygon, stated that L.A. by Night "survived Geek & Sundry's decline [...] in no small part to the masterful work of storyteller and series creator Jason Carl".
 A successor series, New York by Night, began in 2022.
+In May 2024, Rowan Zeoli of Rascal commented that "the collapse of Geek & Sundry [...] decimated the fledgling actual play industry".
+Friedman, in an interview with Zeoli, explained that "Critical Role is the only Geek & Sundry show that was able to recover its own episodes.
+Everything else still belongs to Geek & Sundry, including LA By Night.
+But Critical Role was as smart as Legendary was dumb.
+Legendary [the company that owned Geek & Sundry] didn't make them sign a contract until Critical Role LLC had already existed".

+Several senior Legendary Digital Networks staff joined Critical Role Productions after it split in 2019, such as Ed Lopez, Rachel Romero, and Ivan van Norman who became head of their tabletop game publishing division Darrington Press.
+In addition to Critical Role itself, Critical Role Productions continued airing episodes of Talks Machina until the show was cancelled in 2021.
+By 2021, Critical Role was the highest earning channel on Twitch.
+The first campaign, which aired in its entirety during the G&S era, would receive an animated adaptation which began airing on Amazon Prime Video in 2022.
+Critical Role has also been credited with the renaissance of Dungeons & Dragons in the late 2010s, along with similar shows such as The Adventure Zone.